-Remember when everyone used to go to big-box stores to buy mattresses?
+Remember when people used to go to big-box stores to buy mattresses?

 Times have changed with the proliferation of mattress-in-a-box companies that have popped up in the last five years, serving a core Millennial market that craves convenience (and is obsessed with getting a good night’s sleep).

 Strong visual branding is a must when it comes to these types of companies, because what better advertising space is there than giant boxes that arrive on people’s doorsteps?
-Not to mention this packaging makes for cute Instagram props.
+Not to mention that this type of packaging makes for cute Instagram props.

 After looking at nine mattress-in-a-box company logos, we noticed a few common themes:

 - Wordmark logos (only two of the brands we looked at used symbols)

 - Sans-serif fonts with one standout letter feature, like a swoosh or overlap

 - One-word company names

 Let’s take a closer look at each brand.